how to attach plants to driftwood

 3. Cut a length of fishing line for each plant, making sure that it is long enough to wrap around the driftwood several times.

-4. Now, tie the fishing line around the base of the plant, then wrap it around the driftwood until you reach the end of the line.
-Tie it off and trim any excess.
+4. Now, secure the fishing line at the base of the plant and wind it around the driftwood up to the line’s conclusion.
+Fasten it securely and snip away any surplus.

 5. Repeat this process for each plant until your driftwood is covered.